apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

-This is compliant with the security requirements defined by JSR 283 which defines API to login into the repository and mandates minimal permission evaluation, be it implemenation specific of imposed by the optional access control management.
+This is compliant with the security requirements defined by JSR 283 which defines API to login into the repository and mandates minimal permission evaluation, be it implementation specific of imposed by the optional access control management.

 The minimal security setup may consequently be reduced to a setup as defined by the following imaginary, custom `SecurityProvider` (see also [OpenSecurityProvider])